IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/asset-loader-bundle.md

 # Asset Loader Bundle

-When working with the Symfony 2 / 3 frameworks, we often find ourselves facing the same issues regarding the loading of front-end dependencies or **assets**, particularly when working with custom *Form Types*.
-In this article, we will expose the different problems that we encouter and the solution that we offer.
+Creating custom Symfony (2 and 3) *[Form Types](https://symfony.com/doc/current/reference/forms/types.html)* puts the developpers in front of problems regarding the loading of front-end dependencies (or **assets**) such as JavaScript and CSS files.
+In this article, we will present the problems we frequently encounter and how to fix them with the IdciAssetLoader Bundle.
+To have a full understanding of this article, you should be comfortable with Symfony 2's **Form Types**

 ## Introduction

-To picture the previously-mentioned problems, we'll use a simple typical example.
-Let's imagine we want to create a custom form type, which would be based on the Text type, allowing us to handle a system of *tags*.
+Let's use a typical example : let's imagine we want to create a custom form type, which would be based on the Text type, allowing us to handle a system of *tags*.
 We'll use **[Taggle.js](https://jquery.com/)** in order to generate the tags and **[JQuery](https://sean.is/poppin/tags)** to implement an *autocompletion* system.
-Therefore, we have 3 scripts : one specific to the widget and two dependencies, Taggle and JQuery.
+Therefore, we have :

+* one script specific to the widget for DOM manipulation etc.
+* two dependency scripts, Taggle and JQuery

 ___

-We could be tempted to include the dependencies in the **widget script** (in `<script>` tags), which would not be an issue if we only use **one instance** of it at a time.
-This effectively becomes problematic when we wish to use multiple ones in a form : **the dependencies are loaded in the DOM as many times as there are instances of the widget**.
+We could be tempted to include the dependencies in the **widget script** (in `<script>` tags), which would not be an issue if we only use **one** instance of it at a time.
+This effectively becomes problematic when we wish to use multiple ones in the same page : **the dependencies are loaded in the DOM as many times as there are instances of the widget**.

 ![rendu avec DOM](/images/blog/asset-loader-demo-1.png)

-We could avoid this problem of multiple dependency loading by including the dependencies in the `<head>` tag of the `base.html.twig` file, but this introduces two further problems :
+We could avoid this problem of multiple dependency loading by including the dependencies in the `{% block javascripts %}` of the `base.html.twig` file, but this introduces two further problems :

 - The dependencies will be included in every page of the application, even when we don't need them
 - This implies more work for the developpers wanting to implement the widget, because they'd have to include the dependencies themselves in the file.